Wipfi/MSP-Node-RED/README.md

 # What's the function of the MSP Port Node?
 The MSP Port Node is only an node red interface to a FC, doing data spliting and crc check for you.

-# FC Firmwar you can use
+# FC Firmware you can use
 Multiwii;
 Cleanflight;
 Betaflight;